 What is World Book Night?

 World Book Night is a national celebration of reading and books which takes place on 23 April every year.
-Books are given out across the UK with a focus on reaching those who don’t read regularly within communities, and are gifted through organisations including prisons, libraries, colleges, hospitals, care homes and homeless shelters.
+Books are given out across the UK with a focus on creating a nation of readers, and reaching those who don’t read regularly through public libraries.
 World Book Night is run by the charity The Reading Agency, a national charity that inspires people to become confident and enthusiastic readers.

 World Book Night also sees hundreds of events taking place across the UK, from small community gatherings to author readings in flagship libraries that celebrate and share reading with the aim of inspiring more people to become regular readers.

 23 April is the UNESCO International Day of the Book, chosen in honour of Shakespeare and Cervantes who both died on 23 April 1616 (and it was also, probably, Shakespeare’s birthday).

 In 2024, we’re working with public libraries to match books to underserved groups across the UK.
 Libraries regularly serve these communities, whether through outreach programmes, community support groups or direct visits.
 This new approach allows us to reach emerging, lapsed and reluctant readers in hospitals, prisons, shelters and more, with strong access points to reading through the library service.

 How do you choose the books?